theophane-droid/cloudsim-agent/README.md

    ​	2.3: power: contains classes to simulate power consumption (for now it just contains AgentSwitchPowerModel)

    ​	2.4: simulations: contains classes related to simulation, the Main file dynamically call the proper Simulation (depend on the config.ini file)

+        2.5: utils: contains a Utils class which contains differents usefull methods.
+Contains a Vars class with a lot of globals vars defined in it.

 3. test: contains classes tests
 4. lib: contains the lib of the project